 DIY Elf on the Shelf

-The first thing you’re going to need are some supplies, so head to your nearest Hobby Lobby and grab the following items from the doll section.
+The first thing you’re going to need are some supplies, so head to your nearest craft store and grab the following items from the doll section.

 You will also need a hot glue gun, or you can sew it if you’re feeling spunky, though you will likely want some sort of glue for the hair.